MicroEJ/docs/ApplicationDeveloperGuide/testsuiteEngine.rst

    * - Attribute Name
      - Description
    * - ``outputDir``
-     - The output folder of the testsuite.
+     - The output folder of the test suite.
 The final report will be generated at ``[outputDir]/[label]/[reportName].xml``, see the ``testsuiteReportFileProperty`` and ``testsuiteReportDirProperty`` attributes.
    * - ``harnessScript``
-     - The harness script must be an Ant script and it is the script which will be called for each test by the testsuite engine.
+     - The harness script must be an Ant script and it is the script which will be called for each test by the test suite engine.
 It is called with a ``basedir`` located at output location of the current test.

-The testsuite engine provides the following properties to the harness script giving all the informations to start the test:
+The test suite engine provides the following properties to the harness script giving all the informations to start the test:

 .. list-table:: ``harnessScript`` properties